Mergimberisha/single_table_schema/movies_directory.md

 # EXAMPLE USER STORY:
 # (analyse only the relevant part - here the final line).

+As a person who loves movies,
+So I can list all my favourite movies
+I want to see a list of movies' titles.

-As a coach
+As a person who loves movies,
-So I can get to know all students
+So I can list all my favourite movies
-I want to see a list of students' names.
+I want to see a list of movies' genres.

-As a coach
+As a person who loves movies,
-So I can get to know all students
+So I can list all my favourite movies
-I want to see a list of students' cohorts.
+I want to see a list of movies' release year.
 ```

 ```
 Nouns:

-students, name, cohorts
+movies, title, genre, release year

 ```